Braemar Energy Ventures

 Series B in 2013

-Storiant, Inc. specializes in cold data storage software solutions, providing a disk-based storage product designed for cold (Tier 3) data.
-This innovative solution allows private data centers to manage exabyte-scale data at a significantly reduced cost, approximately 90 percent lower than traditional storage options, while competing effectively with the cost efficiency and scalability of public cloud services.
-Storiant serves various sectors, including financial services, data center services, government, media, and healthcare/pharmaceuticals.
-The company, which was incorporated in 2012 and is based in Boston, Massachusetts, operates under a strategic partnership with Rorke Global Solutions.
-Originally known as SageCloud, Inc., it rebranded to Storiant in April 2014.
+Storiant, Inc. develops innovative cold data storage software solutions, specializing in disk-based storage for cold (Tier 3) data.
+The company's technology allows private data centers to manage exabyte-scale data at a significantly reduced cost, approximately 90 percent lower than conventional storage options, while achieving cost efficiencies and scalability comparable to public cloud services.
+Storiant caters to various sectors, including financial services, government, media, and healthcare.
+Originally established as SageCloud, Inc. in 2012, the company rebranded to Storiant in April 2014 and is headquartered in Boston, Massachusetts.
+Additionally, Storiant has formed a strategic partnership with Rorke Global Solutions to enhance its service offerings.

 Convey Computer